-The contemporary style mansion has six all en-suite bedrooms, with gypsum ceilings and intricate mouldings to indulge your fantasy.
+The contemporary style mansion has six all en-suite bedrooms, with gypsum ceilings and intricate moldings to indulge your fantasy.

 The mansion also has extensive balconies, two staff quarters, and a garage for three cars.
 To enhance security, full anti-bandit windows are installed in the lower floor while the pool acts as a mote relieving the need for burglar bars.